Hamilton-Madison House: Programs

 Hamilton-Madison House is contracted to provide social services to tenants of 82 Rutgers Slip, a model housing program.
 The goal of this program is to improve the quality of life for 200 families living in the building.
-The tenants come from a cross-section of life NYC.
-A wide variety of cultures is represented in the building.
 People come from a wide variety of social and economic conditions and the residents of 60 apartments are families that had been homeless.
 The house provides After School and Summer Camp to children ages 5–12.
 A number of evening activities are available to adults and teens.
 People are encouraged to develop links to various agencies in the community.